-This policy provides clear boundaries for expected behaviours and conduct to ensure that every member of the school community feels safe, valued and that the school environment and property is respected.
+- clear boundaries for expected behaviours and conduct to ensure that every member of the School community feels safe and valued and that the School environment and property is respected. - the consequences for breaching the boundaries of expected behaviour and conduct.

 The School works closely with pupils and parents to ensure that the standards and expectations set are adhered to.
-Contained within the policy are examples of possible misconduct and the course of action and consequences in terms of sanctions.

-The School does not produce an exhaustive list of do's and don'ts.
+Although the policy gives examples of possible misconduct, the School does not produce an exhaustive list of do's and don'ts.
 Pupils at Clifton High School are expected to behave in a disciplined, polite and responsible way at all times, being tolerant, caring and respectful towards others.
 Pupils are expected to take initiative and accept responsibility for their own behaviour and progress.
 They are made fully aware of procedures and expectations and are expected to adhere to them.
 Pupils also have a responsibility to ensure that incidents of disruption, violence, bullying and any form of harassment are reported.
-A breakdown of school rules are outlined in the Pupil Code of Conduct - Senior School Policy.
-Breaches of this, and other related policies, will result in sanctions being carried out.
+The School rules are outlined in Pupil Code of Conduct - Senior School Policy and also in the following policies: the Attendance Policy, the Uniform Policy, the Drugs and Alcohol Policy, the Acceptable Use of ICT Agreement.

+Breaches of the policies listed above and other related policies, may result in sanctions being carried out.